akkartik/mu/README.md

   `6/esi` and `7/edi`.
 * Two additional 32-bit registers: `4/esp` and `5/ebp`.
 (I suggest you only
   use these to manage the call stack.)
-* Four 1-bit _flag_ registers for conditional branching:
-  - zero/equal flag `ZF`
-  - sign flag `SF`
-  - overflow flag `OF`
-  - carry flag `CF`

 (SubX doesn't support floating-point registers yet.
 Intel processors support an 8-bit mode, 16-bit mode and 64-bit mode.
-SubX will never support them.
-There are other flags.
 SubX will never support them.
 There are also _many_ more instructions that SubX will never support.)

 While SubX doesn't provide the usual mnemonics for opcodes, it _does_ provide error-checking.
 If you miss an argument or accidentally add an extra argument,